valory-xyz/open-autonomy/docs/package_publishing.md

 # Package publishing

-Developers, node operators and service owners interact with each other through the onchain protocol to register components, agents and services.
-Let's see how this all works since a component inception to a service deployment.
+Developers, node operators and service owners interact with each other through the on-chain protocol to register components, agents and services.
+Let's see how this all works starting with a component inception all the way to a service deployment.

-The first step begins with a developer creating some cool code that does something valuable.
+The first step begins with a developer creating a component that does something valuable in the context of the framework.
 This developer creates a software package with the {{open_autonomy}}
 framework.
 This package, that we know as component, contains not only the code but also its configuration and dependencies (```component.yaml``` in the image).
 Once the package is completed, it needs to be pushed to IPFS registry so other people can access to it.
 Using the ```autonomy``` CLI a developer can perform this action, and an IPFS hash that points to this unique code will be returned.